johnnovak/gridmonger-site/source/maps-and-levels.rst

 General concepts
 ================

-What you usually refer to as a map or an area in an RPG game (typically a 16×16 or 32×32 cell grid) is called a *level* in Gridmonger.
+What you usually refer to as a map or an area in a cRPG (typically a 16×16 or 32×32 cell grid) is called a *level* in Gridmonger.
 A set of  is, in turn, called a *map*.
 The program always operates on a single map: when you start it for the first time, you are greeted with an empty map; when you load or save your work, you're always loading or saving a map.

 Let's load one of the example maps to illustrate these concepts!
 Start up Gridmonger, press :kbd:`Ctrl+O` to bring up the open map dialog, then select